-Many times, a skilled South Florida criminal defense attorney can file a motion asking the Court to set aside the bench warrant, permitting the accused to continue in the defense of their case without having to post another bond.
+Many times, a skilled Miami-Dade County criminal defense attorney can file a motion asking the Court to set aside the bench warrant, permitting the accused to continue in the defense of their case without having to post another bond.
 If the accused lives out of state, hiring a criminal defense attorney with bench warrant experience in the Miami and Broward courts is helpful.
 This may prevent the accused from having to physically travel to Florida.

 Bench warrants can be terribly inconvenient, and may also result in your arrest.
 Don't take chances if you have an active warrant.
 It will more than likely come back to haunt you if you leave it alone.